-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://opentextbooks.concordia.ca/hrmcanadian/?p=70#oembed-1
+A YouTube element has been excluded from this version of the text.
+You can view it online here:

 How can the CNESST help in these situations?

 In matters of prevention, it is responsible, in particular, for monitoring compliance with the Act respecting occupational health and safety and its regulations and for ensuring that workplaces meet occupational health and safety requirements.